How I Teach Poetry in the Schools

 The lune is a simplification of formal haiku.
 Instead of counting syllables in the three lines, which might make kids overly concerned with the mere mechanics, one counts words: three/five/three, and subject, any mood.
 With lots of good examples given and discussed, the students do abundantly demonstrate a fine apprehension of the power of tiny, non-expositional, word-by-word effects, plus the necessity of balanced rhythm, which looms large in a short piece.
 Thus there's a push toward the knowledge that ideas do not exist without their expressive articulations, and the importance of language "per se" is brought home.

-When the sun's rays hit the shades, it lights up lines.
+rays hit the shades, it

-This piece (dashed off by a Nebraska 5th grader years ago) excellently illustrates the possibility of poetry being plain talk of the immediate environment (sun striking venetian blinds on classroom window).
-It is also a deceptively complex maze of sound correspondences and play: simple rhythms in lines one and three contrasting with syncopation of line two (differing syllable lengths, comma pause, consonantal percussion), n's around soft "the" in line 1 forming a sound-swing, "rays-shades" assonance and "hit-it" rhyme, soft central "the" repeated, five terminal s's, "lights-lines," "sun's-up," n again in "lines," t in "lights"--until "lights up lines" carries more import that the physical window pattern alone.
+This piece (dashed off by a Nebraska fifth grader years ago) excellently illustrates the possibility of poetry being plain talk of the immediate environment (sun striking venetian blinds on classroom window).
+It is also a deceptively complex maze of sound correspondences and play: simple rhythms in lines one and three contrasting with syncopation of line two (differing syllable lengths, comma pause, consonantal percussion), n's around soft "the" in line 1 forming a sound-swing, "rays-shades" assonance and "hit-it" rhyme, soft central "the" repeated, five terminal s's, "lights-lines," "sun's-up," n again in "lines," t in "lights"—until "lights up lines" carries more import that the physical window pattern alone.
 The lines of the poem are lit up too.
 I advise students that the author probably didn't calculate all this but that a careful, though nonspecific, concentration can let the musical phrases come.

 Surprise in the short, third line (especially) is a common vivifier of lunes.
 A change of "voice" and/or rhythm can help the change of meaning snap to, or be the change in meaning.

-Go to Heaven.
 If it's nice, call me.
-I'll be there.

 Rhyme can sometimes work well in lunes, but it's like loading a heavy rock into a small boat.
-I tell them lunes are like Crackerjacks, the more you. . ., etc. That I once wrote 100 in an evening and by the end of everything I saw or thought registered in my brain three/five/three, and that I told a junior high class this and a girl came back the next day with 120, and solid little word-pieces from what was around her, especially at home.
+I tell them lunes are like Crackerjacks, the more you. . ., etc. That I once wrote one hundred in an evening and by the end of everything I saw or thought registered in my brain three/five/three, and that I told a junior high class this and a girl came back the next day with 120, and solid little word-pieces from what was around her, especially at home.
 Sometimes I tell them lunes are like looking through a crack; even the plainest sight may look interesting, due to the focus.

-Again, reading aloud many good examples by kids--with admonitions not to copy their wordings or ideas--helps the students see their own possibilities.
+Again, reading aloud many good examples by kids—with admonitions not to copy their wordings or ideas—helps the students see their own possibilities.
 It is amazing what variety may evolve and what compression is possible in these eleven-word poems.